 The circular design contest, called “Make It Modular,” is getting an assist from New England Patriots’ star James Develin, who is finding new purpose as an entrepreneur and builder after retiring from an eight-year NFL career with three Super Bowl championships.
 “I’m proud and excited to collaborate with Autodesk to promote STEAM programs to our youth, while also raising awareness about the important jobs that make the building industry such a meaningful career path for young people,” says Develin.

-Contest entrants must be ages 13-21, currently in high school (or homeschooled) in the US, and incorporate Autodesk software to create an Instructable for their design.
+Contest entrants must be ages 13-21, currently in high school (or homeschooled) in the US, and incorporate Autodesk software to create an Instructable for their circular garden or architecture design.
 Scholarship prizes total $50,000 and will support educational expenses such as tuition, books, room & board, transportation, and childcare.

 Develin’s love for design and building began as a young person, studying CAD in high school, graduating from Brown University’s mechanical engineering program, and working as a laborer while in college.